 A reminder that it is an offence to bring fireworks, flares, smoke emitters, etc into a football ground...

-Following a number of incidents which have occurred during fixtures over the course of the past couple of seasons, we would like to reinforce our message that we adopt and enforce a clear policy to prevent and prohibit spectators from taking a flare, smoke emitter or fireworks into Sports Grounds.
+Following an incident at York City prior to Tuesday night's fixture, we would like to reinforce our message that we adopt and enforce a clear policy to prevent and prohibit spectators from taking a flare, smoke emitter or fireworks into Sports Grounds.

 Football clubs and police forces around the country are taking a zero tolerance approach on all related matters so a reminder goes out to all Imps' fans, be it at home or travelling away, that anyone seen in possession or seen to throw a flare or smoke bomb is liable to arrest and a subsequent banning order.